jckleiner/notion-backup/README.md

 TODO: GIF

-1. Create app on developer console
+1. Create app on developer console (https://www.dropbox.com/developers/apps/create)
-2. (Important to change the permissions first before generating a token) Go to permissions tab -> enable `files.content.write` & `files.content.read`
+2. (Important to change the permissions first before generating a token) Go to permissions tab > enable `files.content.write` & `files.content.read` and click "Submit" to save your changes
-2. Generate token / copy secret as json file
+3. Go to "Settings > OAuth 2 > Generate access token > generate > Access token expiration: "no expiration and copy the token

 > Long-lived tokens are less secure and will be deprecated in the future.

+If you got an Exception like this: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.

 TODO: If/when the no-expiration-date tokens are removed then update the authentication method.

 ### Folder on your local machine

 TODO

 ## Setup